BenjyWP/deep_meta-learning_guidance_law/README.md

-This work aims at implementing Model Predictive Path Integral controller for the guidance problem as described in our paper **Learing to guide: Guidance Law Based on Deep Meta-learning and Model Predictive Path Integral Control.**
+This work aims at implementing Model Predictive Path Integral controller for the guidance problem as described in our paper **Learning to Guide: Guidance Law Based on Deep Meta-learning and Model Predictive Path Integral Control.**
 This IEEE Access paper is open access at https://ieeexplore.ieee.org/document/8682051 and also available on arXiv